Miro is meant for collaboration and supports a stable work of multiple users on the same board.

 Two of our frequent use cases — PI plannings and Workshops — may involve a few hundred participants, so we constantly optimize performance for scaled-up collaboration.

-We test our app regularly with a higher number of users, but it is too early for us to say that everyone’s’ experience will be seamless if you go over 200 collaborators.
-The above limit doesn't apply to viewers, so you can invite more of them to observe.
+We test our app regularly with a higher number of users, but it is too early for us to say that everyone’s experience will be seamless if you go over 300 collaborators.

 Consider that the board is likely to slow down gradually with the number of users or lag to some extent during intensive user activity.
 Participants with older and less powerful devices will experience a slow-down earlier.

 Be sure to check the tips on how to improve performance during a collaborative session.

 We will update this article as we optimize performance.